btskloud/Install_DockerCE_Compose/README.md

 # Install_DockerCE_Compose
 Install Docker CE and Docker compose.

 # Remove docker if it is installed on your instance.
 If you have custome docker containers created I suggest pushing them to your docker hub account before proceeding.
+Obviously, don't include the $.
 ```
 $ sudo apt remove docker docker-engine docker.io
 ```